-WASHINGTON – Hackers broke into the networks of federal agencies including the Treasury and Commerce departments as U.S. government officials said Sunday that they were working to identify the scope of the breach and to fix the problem.
+WASHINGTON – Hackers broke into the networks of federal agencies including the Treasury and Commerce departments as U.S. government officials said Sunday that they were working with a Cyber Security Consulting service to identify the scope of the breach and to fix the problem.

 The FBI and the Department of Homeland Security’s cybersecurity arm are investigating.